Testing MSW effect in supernova explosion with neutrino event rates: Introduction

-Very close ($\sim{\mathcal O}(1)~{\rm m}$) to the SN surface, the $\nu-\nu$ potential may induce even faster flavor conversions at a rate $\sim\mu$ than the above collective oscillation at a rate $\sim\sqrt{\omega\mu}$ \cite{Sawyer:2005jk}.
-This fast flavor conversion requires sufficiently different angular distributions for different neutrino flavors \cite{Sawyer:2008zs,Sawyer:2015dsa,Chakraborty:2016lct}.
-Since the flavor $\nu_x$~\footnote{Hereafter $\nu_x$ refers to $\nu_{\mu,\tau}$ and $\bar{\nu}_{\mu,\tau}$ for convenience in notation.} decouples from matter earlier than $\bar{\nu}_e$, and the latter decouples earlier than $\nu_e$, it can be expected that the radius of $\nu_e$ sphere, $r_{\nu_e}$, is larger than that of $\bar{\nu}_e$ sphere, $r_{\bar{\nu}_e}$, which in turn should be larger than $r_{\nu_x}$.
-Therefore, close to the SN surface, $r_{\nu_e}$, the $\nu_x$ zenith-angle distribution would be more forward-peaked than that of $\bar{\nu}_e$, which in turn would be more forward-peaked than the $\nu_e$ distribution.
+The $\nu-\nu$ potential may induce even faster flavor conversions at a rate $\sim\mu$ than the above collective oscillation at a rate $\sim\sqrt{\omega\mu}$ \cite{Sawyer:2005jk}.
+This fast flavor conversion requires sufficiently different angular distributions for different neutrino flavors and may lead to an equalization of neutrino fluxes of different flavors~\cite{Sawyer:2008zs,Sawyer:2015dsa,Chakraborty:2016lct}.
+This requirement can be fulfilled by different decoupling times of different flavors from matter.
+Since the flavor $\nu_x$~\footnote{Hereafter $\nu_x$ refers to $\nu_{\mu,\tau}$ and $\bar{\nu}_{\mu,\tau}$ for convenience in notation.} decouples from matter earlier than $\bar{\nu}_e$, and the latter decouples earlier than $\nu_e$, it can be expected that the $\nu_x$ zenith-angle distribution would be more forward peaked than that of $\bar{\nu}_e$, which in turn would be more forward peaked than the $\nu_e$ distribution.
+Therefore, the conditions required for fast flavor conversions are fulfilled.